lougerard/me/_tabs/experience.md

 ### SOC Analyst & Offensive Security Engineer - Assyst Europe, BE
 February, 2023 - present

-I protect our clients with the TEHTRIS XDR platform and TEHTRIS modules.
+I'm a SOC Analyst on the TEHTRIS XDR platform.
-I analyse threats and security news and advisories related to Assyst Europe client's infrastructure and services.
+I also analyse threats and security news and advisories related to Assyst Europe client's infrastructure and services.
 I build and implement Red Team scenarios to showcase cybersecurity risks.
 Some of these scenarios where shown on our stand during the CyberSec Europe 2023 event in Brussels.